djferrer25-maker/MIST4610--GROUP-PROJECT-2-/README.md

 Finding: No Correlation Between County Size and Fitness

-Contrary to our initial hypothesis, our analysis revealed no statistically significant correlation between a county's size (Small, Medium, or Large) and its student fitness scores.
+Contrary to our initial hypothesis, our analysis revealed no statistically significant correlation between a county's size and its student fitness scores.
 High and low performing counties were distributed randomly across all size categories.

-Visualization Used: Scatter plot and trend line (Finding p-value as well as r-squared)
+Visualization Used: To evaluate whether a county’s student population size was associated with its average fitness percentage, we created a scatter plot comparing total students tested (from the denominator column) to each county’s long-term average fitness score.
+A linear trend line was added to this visualization so Tableau could generate the slope, p-value, and R², allowing us to formally assess whether any meaningful relationship existed.
+Since Los Angeles County was a major outlier (it's population being massive), we produced a second version of the scatter plot with LA removed.
+This adjusted plot rescaled the axes and allowed the remaining counties to be more clearly compared, while the trend line again confirmed that the relationship between county size and fitness percentage was essentially nonexistent.
+Together, these visualizations demonstrated that student population size has no statistical connection to fitness outcomes.

 Implication: This "null result" is a critical finding for policymakers.
 It indicates that structural size is not a barrier to fitness.
 A large urban county has just as much potential for high fitness as a small rural one.
 Therefore, the disparity in fitness rates is likely driven by manageable variables such as access to recreation, income levels, food security, and school funding.
 Policy focus should shift away from geographic excuses and towards these actionable socioeconomic factors.